Citizens Financial Group: Paul Manafort investigation

-On 12 May 2017, The Wall Street Journal reported that the United States Department of Justice requested from numerous banks, including Citizens, Trump 2016 campaign manager Paul Manafort's transaction records.
+On May 12, 2017, The Wall Street Journal reported that the United States Department of Justice requested from numerous banks, including Citizens, Trump 2016 campaign manager Paul Manafort's transaction records.
 According to the article, the request was related to the investigation into alleged Russian interference in the 2016 United States elections.
-Manafort reportedly secured a 2.7 million-dollar loan from Citizens in 2016.
+Manafort reportedly secured a $2.7 million loan from Citizens in 2016.

-On 26 February 2018, Bloomberg News reported that Citizens' stock price dropped 4.1 percent after U.S. Special Counsel Robert Mueller’s indictment of Manafort was released, appearing to indicate that Citizens was the "Lender B" cited as having lent 3.4 million dollars to the former campaign manager of President Trump.
+On February 26, 2018, Bloomberg News reported that Citizens' stock price dropped 4.1 percent after U.S. Special Counsel Robert Mueller's indictment of Manafort was released, appearing to indicate that Citizens was the "Lender B" cited as having lent $3.4 million to the former campaign manager of President Trump.

-Franklin American Mortgage
+Subsequent acquisitions

 In August 2018, Citizens completed its acquisition of Franklin American Mortgage in a deal valued at $511 Million, expanding its presence into Tennessee and Texas.

-HSBC Bank USA Acquisition

-On 26 May 2021, Citizens entered into an agreement with HSBC Bank USA to purchase HSBC's retail operations on the East Coast, including 80 branches in New York City, Washington D.C., and Southeast Florida.
-Under the agreement, Citizens will acquire approximately $9.0 billion in deposits and approximately $2.2 billion in loans.
+On May 26, 2021, Citizens entered into an agreement with HSBC Bank USA to purchase HSBC's retail operations on the East Coast.
+Under the agreement, Citizens would acquire approximately $9.0 billion in deposits and approximately $2.2 billion in loans.